sbutcher/docs/docs/pythoncontainers.md

 After early tests on 3 different node type using python 2.7.8 on CentOS6 containers showed SCL python running the same code between 16-25% more slowly than a self-compiled python 2.7.8 running natively, further tests were performed, instead with CentOS 7.

 A single-core python job to find [primes of a large number](https://github.com/sbutcher/python_test/blob/master/python_prime2.py) was run natively on a compute node via the Univa Grid Engine job scheduler.
 The job was then repeated on the same node inside a container running the same version of python compiled with gcc, and also a packaged python provided by the CentOS [Software Collections Library](https://wiki.centos.org/AdditionalResources/Repositories/SCL).
-The SCL is marketed as a simple way to get multiple versions of python on your enterprise OS without having to compile new versions:
+The SCL is marketed as a simple way to get multiple versions of python on your enterprise OS without having to compile new versions.
+Jobs were run in 4 different environments:

 * native CentOS 7.3 (no container), running python 2.7.13 compiled on CentOS 7.3 (A)
 * Singularity container, running CentOS 7.3 and python 2.7.13 compiled from source (B)